dilanx/GamerLanguage/DOCUMENTATION.md

 This is also a scenario where you don't use `mains` to set a [variable](#Variables), and instead set it like shown above.

-## Variable Manipulation
+## Variable manipulation
 You can change the values of variables.

 * Modifying numbers
   * `<variable-name> good` - increases the number in the variable by one (and stores it back in the variable)
   * `<variable-name> bad` - decreases the number in the variable by one (and stores it back in the variable)
-  * `<variable-name-1> mains <variable-name-2> but <simple-expression>` - add the number stored in the variable-name-2 [variable](#Variables) with the number produced by the [simple expression](#Simple-Expressions) and store it in the variable-name-1 variable.
+  * `<variable-name-1> mains <variable-name-2> but <simple-expression>` - add the number stored in the variable-name-2 [variable](#Variables) with the number produced by the [simple expression](#Simple-expressions) and store it in the variable-name-1 variable.
 Both variable names can be the same if you want to add another number with a variable and store it in the same variable.

 TIP: You can modify the number of Os in `good` and the number of As in `bad` to change the number added or subtracted.
 The number is increased/decreased by one for *every extra vowel* in each.
 For example `<var> gooood` adds 3 (two extra Os to the two already there), and `<var> baaaad` subtracts 4 (three extra As to the one already there).
 You might want to do something like `<var> mains <var> but 25` or something for larger numbers though lmao.

-## Misc
+## Miscellaneous
 You can exit out of your program by rage quitting with `rage`.

 ## Examples